 Pear & Walnut Gorgonzola Pizza

 I wasn’t like most teenagers when it came to my ideas of fun.
-Fun for me meant the adventure of riding the train into the city with my cousin, a small purse with just enough pocket money to spend the day in Manhattan.
+Fun for me meant the adventure of riding the train into the city with my cousin, a small purse stuffed with just enough pocket money to spend the day in Manhattan.

 Roaming the city streets on a cold winter day was fun enough, the steam of the subways swirling with the smoke from the chestnut vendors on street corners, the holiday displays sparkling on the buildings above.
 But the most fun for me was in the museums.